DanielYoon82/AzureSentinelVM/README.md

 <h1>Apply Filters to SQL Queries</h1>

 <h2>Description</h2>
-I built a basic SOC in Azure using a virtual machine as a honeypot.
-The logs of log in attempts was forwarded to a central repository for observation.
+I built a SOC in Azure using a virtual machine as a honeypot.
+The data from log in attempts was forwarded to a central repository in Sentinel for observation.
 <br />